 Now would be a great time to also clean your refrigerator, but if you are running low on energy or motivation, save it for another day and continue with these ways to declutter your kitchen.
 It’s so much easier to organize and clean when there are fewer items to begin with!

 I like to start with food storage containers.
 No matter how careful I am, there are always containers missing lids and lids with no containers whenever I set out to declutter my kitchen.
 Toss both!
-Also check your pots and pans for signs of wear and tear.
+Also, check your pots and pans for signs of wear and tear.
 If you have pieces with non-stick coating eroding, you’ll need to throw them away for safety’s sake.

 Since your countertops are clear, you can pull out all your canned goods and check expiration dates.
-Same goes for other non-perishables.
+The same goes for other non-perishables.
 When Hubs had to go gluten-free, I had to remove a lot of things like pasta, skillet meals, and breadcrumbs that I knew I’d rarely cook with.
 During my last purge, I found baking powder so hard even a knife wouldn’t break it up.
 Yikes!

 Starting a diet this year?
 Now’s a good time to remove temptation food too.
 If these items are still fresh according to the expiration date, donate them to a local food pantry and enjoy the extra space in your cabinets.
 Why not replace the junk food with delicious nutrition bars like ZonePerfect?
 You’ll be reaching for protein, vitamins, and minerals with just as much ease.